Resources / Blog Posts / Ask the Experts: Managing Challenging Family Dynamics Around the Holidays

 Answer

 This is a really tough issue, and a lot of people are worried about this one.
-I suggest frontloading everyone before the event and agree not to talk about politics or other divisive issues.
+I suggest frontloading everyone before the event and agreeing not to talk about politics or other divisive issues.
 Set the tone that the holidays are for sharing, laughing, and enjoying each other, not arguing.
 If they start, gently say, “I really get that you have strong views on this, and I can see how much you want to talk about….
 Everyone is entitled to their views, but I am going to opt out of this discussion.”
 Then, try to change the subject or use distraction.
 Stay neutral and try not to engage.
 Some family members are looking for the adrenaline rush of an intense argument, so staying calm will make you a very boring opponent.
 Also, appeal to their good side and find things that you have in common that can also help.

 Jennifer Kolari, MSW, RSW Child and Family Therapist